lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

     $ lmgwsc --wt  --insul=4 --tol=2e-5 --maxit=2 -vnit=10 si

+The first iteratin is 0 of 10, zeroth.
+Starts off with lmf calc...
+Then some preparation then the GW calc...
+The most expensive step is lsc which is...
+Then have self-energy and next iteration beings...
+After 3 iterations the calculation is converged

+At this point you should have a file sigm residing in your working directory.
+Because ctrl.si has HAM_RDSIG=12, it will automatically read sigm.si and effectively add it as an external potential.
+The actual file is sigm; lmgwsc makes a soft link to sigm.si so lmf can read it.

+Do a band pass substituting the QSGW exchange-correlation potential for the LDA one:

+    $ lmf si -vnit=1 --rs=1,0

 However, please note that the file is only a template and care must be taken in selecting appropriate parameter values.